 If you disagree with someone else's comment, in reply to something you contributed to the community, as long as it was a comment that was made in alignment with these values, don't delete it.
 Doing so shows no respect to the other person's comment.

 1) The contents of TuDiabetes is ONLY MEANT for informational purposes only and is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
-Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition, including without limitation diabetes.
+Always seek the advice of your physician or other qualified health providers with any questions you may have regarding a medical condition, including without limitation diabetes.
 Never disregard professional medical advice or delay in seeking it because of something you have read on the TuDiabetes.

 2) It is NOT OK by any means, to promote a commercial product or service without the explicit consent of the Administration.
 Doing so can result in getting banned from the community.